 The Apogee Condominium overlooks South Pointe Park’s western edge, on axis with Tobias Rehberger’s sculpture Obstinate Lighthouse.
 Views westward across the pool connect strongly to Government Cut, Dodge Island and the Miami skyline … Read More

-The Apogee Condominium overlooks South Pointe Park’s western edge, on axis with Tobias Rehberger’s sculpture Obstinate Lighthouse.
-Views westward across the pool connect strongly to Government Cut, Dodge Island and the Miami skyline.
+The Apogee Garden overlooks South Pointe Park’s western edge, on axis with Tobias Rehberger’s sculpture Obstinate Lighthouse.
+Views westward across the pool connect strongly to Government Cut, Dodge Island, and the Miami skyline.
 The residents of the condominium were seeking to renovate the existing pool deck to create more functional spaces and improve the user experience.
 The circulation network of the original pool deck was shaped by its rigid geometry.
 Abrupt angular movements created awkward tensions while navigating through the interior planters.
 Existing step and ramp transitions were designed to accommodate a single user without consideration as to how larger user groups use these spaces.
-By developing a simple circulation framework, we sought to accommodate a range of user groups and entice fluid movements unifying elements such as recreation, lounging, gathering and private spaces.
+By developing a simple circulation framework, we sought to accommodate a range of user groups and entice fluid movements unifying elements such as recreation, lounging, gathering, and private spaces.

 The previous planting palette was limited in variety, and the expanded planting areas that were created allowed for much more biodiversity and intimate garden experiences.
 The original pavers were also replaced with larger travertine tiles to complement the detailing of the new walls and copings.
 Wood decking, reclaimed from Greenheart dock pilings, was incorporated to create new garden pathways, a yoga deck, and the lounge ledges.

-Life safety and ADA requirements had to be maintained and redesigned due to the existing access points, lighting levels and changes of grade elevations on the deck.
-Leaks in the existing waterproofing were known in certain locations, but during construction it was discovered that a significant planting bed which was planned to be maintained, also had compromised waterproofing.
+Life safety and ADA requirements had to be maintained and redesigned due to the existing access points, lighting levels, and changes of grade elevations on the deck.
+Leaks in the existing waterproofing were known in certain locations, but during construction, it was discovered that a significant planting bed that was planned to be maintained, also had compromised waterproofing.
 A monolithic waterproofing membrane was necessary to achieve the desired warranty.